mahler6/MethodsProject/README.md

 Display stock: gets queries from the sql inventory table to display the items in the terminal  (Ruth)

-Add Item: creates an sql insert command to add inventory items to the inventory table
+Add Item: creates an sql insert command to add inventory items to the inventory table (Tyler)

-Lower stock: creates an sql update command to lower the stock number of an inventory item depending on the number of that item being bought through the shopping cart
+Lower stock: creates an sql update command to lower the stock number of an inventory item depending on the number of that item being bought through the shopping cart (Tyler)

 Shopping cart: